Actives: The Key to Foolproof Skincare - EMANI

 BHAs, also known as “beta-hydroxy acids,” are exceptional especially for the purpose of fighting acne.
 In fact, you may be familiar with one of the most popular BHAs: salicylic acid!

-BHAs are most suitable for normal to oily skin types, but they’re also acceptable for those with sensitive skin due to their gently exfoliating properties.
+BHAs are most fit for normal to oily skin types, but they’re also allowable for those with sensitive skin due to their gently exfoliating properties.

-Like AHAs, you’ll definitely want to use SPF during the day when using BHAs, and it’s best to keep its frequency at once every 7-10 days.
+When using BHAs, like AHAs, apply SPF during the day and limit usage to once every 7-10 days.

 Retinol